rljacobson/WAM/README.md

 # Let’s write an automated theorem prover!

 This is meant to be a series of articles about implementing an automated theorem prover.
 The theorem prover is realized by implementing a Prolog-like language in Rust using Warren’s Abstract Machine.
-The `M_n` branches are for different versions of the VM of increasing complexity in `n`.
+The `M_n` branches are for different versions of the virtual machine of increasing complexity in `n`.
+The `docs` branch is where I write the articles linked below.
+I merge `docs` back into `master` on a periodic basis.

 1. [Introduction](doc/introduction.md)
 2. [Supporting infrastructure: parsing and flattening terms](doc/infrastructure.md)